 All of the following documents are required for foreign tax residents:

-Copy of the first page of the Shareholder's passport (the two pages with the photo) certified by the Registrar if the Shareholder presents this document to the Registrar in person, or certified by a notary if this document is presented to the Registrar by mail.
+Copy of the first page of the Shareholder's passport (the two pages with the photo) certified by the Registrar if the Shareholder presents this document to the Registrar in person, or certified by a notary if this document is presented to the Registrar by regular mail.

-Documentary evidence (original) of the Shareholder's tax residence in a foreign state (territory) that has a Double Taxation Treaty with the Russian Federation (hereinafter – the “DTT”).
+Documentary evidence (original document) of the Shareholder's tax residence in a foreign state (territory) that has a Double Taxation Treaty with the Russian Federation (hereinafter – the “DTT”).
 This document shall meet the following requirements:

-The document shall be issued in writing by a competent authority of the foreign state authorized to do so by the relevant DTT, and confirm the Shareholder's tax residency in 2021.
+The document shall be issued in writing by the competent authority of the foreign state authorized to do so by the relevant DTT, and confirm the Shareholder's tax residency status in 2021.

 The document shall bear a seal (stamp) of the foreign state's competent authority and a signature of the authorized official of such authority.